What Every Woman Knows (1934 film): Plot

 As the five years draw to an end, he stands for Parliament and wins.
-Two of the "quality", la Contessa la Brierre (Lucile Watson) and her niece Lady Sybil Tenterden (Madge Evans), show up to congratulate him.
+Two of the "quality", la Contessa la Brierre and her niece Lady Sybil Tenterden, show up to congratulate him.
 Lady Sybil had lately shown an unexpected interest in politics after seeing the handsome victor.

 On the train to London to take his seat, John is given the opportunity by Maggie to back out of their agreement, but he avers that a bargain is a bargain and marries her.
 Lady Sybil helps forward John's political career, and the two fall in love.
 Maggie too works diligently and craftily on her husband's behalf, planting ideas that he takes for his own.
-John has become a financial expert, and is for the country dropping the gold standard, which is against the policy of his Labour Party.
-When the influential politician Charles Venables (Henry Stephenson) comes to sound him out, Maggie sees him first and takes it upon herself to state that John would resign from the party rather than betray his principles.
+John has become a financial expert and is for the country dropping the gold standard, which is against the policy of his Labour Party.
+When the influential politician Charles Venables comes to sound him out, Maggie sees him first and takes it upon herself to state that John would resign from the party rather than betray his principles.
 Venables is delighted.

 Matters finally come to a head on the Shands' second wedding anniversary, with John telling Maggie and her family that he and Lady Sybil are in love.
 He insists on writing a letter of resignation from Parliament.
 Maggie persuades him to postpone their public separation for a month so he can finish writing his book.
 She arranges for him to stay at the estate of her good friend, la Contessa; secretly, she also asks la Contessa to invite Lady Sybil as well.
 Things turn out the way she had hoped: John and Lady Sybil's ardor does not survive having to spend an entire month together.

 Meanwhile, Maggie goes to see Venables.
 She presents him with John's letter, telling him that her husband has resigned over the gold standard.
 Venables is so impressed he offers John an important post in the coalition government he is forming.
 When John finds out what Maggie has done, he is somewhat offended.
 However, she assures him that "what every woman knows" is that behind every successful man is a woman who secretly strives to help him.
 In the end, he sees things her way, and is cajoled into laughing for the first time in his life.